Skip to content

 The City of London Strategic Flood Risk Assessment (2017) provides the most up-to-date information on the risks of flooding in the Square Mile.
 This includes tidal, surface water, sewer and groundwater flooding.
 Maps showing the extent of each of these can be found in the appendices.

-Surface water flooding is one of the City's higher risk and as Lead Local Flood Authority the City Corporation is responsible for managing it.
-The is a 'residual risk' of flooding from a breach in the Thames' defences.
+Surface water flooding is one of the City's higher flood risks and as Lead Local Flood Authority the City Corporation is responsible for managing it.
+There is a 'residual risk' of flooding from a breach in the Thames' defences.
 The river defences are monitored twice a year and the owner has a duty to maintain them.

-Whether your a business, building owner or resident you can take steps to reduce the impact of flooding on you even when it may occur outside of the Square Mile.
-The City Corporation has created guidance on how City businesses and building owners can prepare for flooding.
+Whether you are a business, building owner or resident you can take steps to reduce the impact of flooding on you even when it may occur outside of the Square Mile.
+The City Corporation has created guidance on how businesses, building owners and workers in the City of London can prepare for flooding.
 This guidance is in the flooding document library.

-Use a combination of the sites below to provide weather warnings and flood alerts.
+We recommend that you use a combination of the sites below to access weather warnings and flood alerts.
 These services can provide enough time for temporary flood protection measures to be put in place.
 In the event of a possible flooding incident, the Environment Agency and the Met Office provide a suite of services to communicate forecasts and broadcast up-to-date information to the public.
 These include the following:

 Floodline Warning Direct